-1 Introduction
+1. Introduction

 In conventional multitasking systems, each thread of execution (task) has its own allocated execution stack.
-In systems with a large number of tasks, a large number of stacks are required, hence the total amount of RAM needed for the stacks can grow exceedingly large.
+In systems with a large number of tasks a large number of stacks are required.
+Hence the total amount of RAM needed for the stacks can grow exceedingly large.

 Stack sharing is a memory model in which several tasks share one common run-time stack.
-It has been shown that stack sharing can result in memory savings [5, 14] compared to the conventional stack model.
-The shared stack model is applicable to both non-preemptive as well as preemptive systems and it is especially suitable in resource constrained embedded real-time systems with limited amount of memory.
-Stack sharing is currently supported by many commercial real-time kernels e.g. [6, 9, 24, 25].
-The traditional method to calculate the memory requirements for a shared run-time stack in preemptive systems, is to sum the maximum stack usage of tasks in each preemption level (priority level in fixed priority systems) and possibly considering additional overheads such as memory used by interrupts and context switches.
-A major drawback with the traditional calculation method is that it often results in over allocation of stack memory, by presuming that all tasks with maximum stack usage in each priority level can preempt each other in a nested fashion during run-time.
-However, there may in many cases be no actual possibility for these tasks to preempt each other (e.g. due to explicit or implicit separation in time).
+It has been shown that stack sharing can result in memory savings [9, 16] compared to the conventional stack model.
+The shared stack model is applicable to both non-preemptive as well as preemptive systems, and it is especially suitable in resource constrained embedded real-time systems with limited amount of memory.
+Stack sharing is currently supported by many commercial real-time kernels, e.g. [20, 18, 3, 33].

+The traditional method to calculate the memory requirements for a shared run-time stack in preemptive systems is to sum the maximum stack usage of tasks in each preemption level and possibly consider additional overheads such as memory used by interrupts and context switches.
+A major drawback with the traditional calculation method is that it often results in over allocation of stack memory by presuming that all tasks with maximum stack usage in each priority level can preempt each other in a nested fashion during run-time.
+However, there may, in many cases, be no actual possibility for these tasks to preempt each other (e.g. due to explicit or implicit separation in time).
 Moreover, the possible preemptions may not be able to occur in a nested fashion.

-Taking advantage of the fact that many real-time system exhibit a predictable temporal behavior it is possible to identify feasible preemption scenarios, i.e., which preemptions can in fact occur, and whether they can occur in a nested fashion or not.
-Hence, a more accurate stack analysis can be made.
-One example of a system that lends itself to such analysis is a hybrid, statically and dynamically, scheduled system with an off-line scheduler producing the static schedule and a fixed priority scheduler (FPS) dispatching tasks at run-time.
-The commercial operating system Rubus OS by Arcticus Systems AB [24], supports such a system model.
-The Rubus OS is mainly used in resource-constrained embedded real-time systems.
-For instance, in the vehicular industry, Volvo Construction Equipment (VCE) [28], BAE Systems Hägglunds [13], and Haldex Traction Systems [11] all use the Rubus OS in their vehicles and components.
+Taking advantage of the fact that many real-time system exhibit a predictable temporal behavior, it is possible to identify feasible preemption scenarios, i.e., which preemptions can in fact occur, and whether they can occur in a nested fashion or not.
+Therefore, a more accurate stack analysis can be made.
+One example of a system that lends itself to such analysis is a hybrid, statically and dynamically, scheduled system.
+Such a system consists of an offline scheduler producing the static schedule and a fixed priority scheduler (FPS) that dispatches tasks at run-time.
+The commercial operating system, Rubus OS by Arcticus Systems AB [3], supports such a system model.
+The Rubus OS is mainly used in resource-constrained embedded realtime systems.
+For instance, in the vehicular industry, Volvo Construction Equipment (VCE) [34], BAE Systems Hägglunds [15], and Haldex Traction Systems [13] all use the Rubus OS in their vehicles or components.

-In this paper we present the general problem of analyzing a shared system stack for resource constrained preemptive real-time systems.
+In this paper, we present the general problem of analyzing a shared system stack for resource constrained preemptive real-time systems.
 We provide a general and exact problem formulation applicable for preemptive systems based on dynamic run-time properties.
-We also present an approximate stack analysis method to derive a safe upper bound on stack usage in offset based (static offsets), fixed priority, preemptive systems that use a shared stack.
+We also present an approximate stack analysis method to derive a safe upper bound on stack usage in static offset based, fixed priority and preemptive systems that use a shared stack.
 We evaluate and show that the proposed method gives significantly lower upper bounds on stack memory requirements than existing stack dimensioning methods for fixed priority systems.

 Paper outline.
 Section 2 describes related work and sets the context for the contributions of this paper.
 In sections 3, 4, and 5 we present the exact formulation of determining the maximum stack usage and our safe approximation of the stack usage for our target system model.
-Section 6 presents a simulation evaluation of our approximative analysis method, and Section 7 concludes the paper.
+Section 6 presents an evaluation of our approximative analysis method, and Section 7 concludes the paper.

-2 Related work
+2. Related work